oussema286/fordead_package/docs/Tutorials/Validation/01_preprocessing_observations.md

 # <div align="center"> Preprocessing observations used for validation </div>

-In this step, we will use observation polygons to generate a vector file containing points at the center of each 10m Sentinel-2 pixel inside of the polygons.
+The initial vector file is first used to generate a new vector file containing points at the center of each 10 m Sentinel-2 pixel included in the polygon.

-They keep the original polygon ID, and are also given the following attributes :
+Each new point includes the following attributes :
+- original polygon ID
-- **id_pixel**:
+- **id_pixel**: ID of the pixel
-- **name_area** : Name of the associated Sentinel-2 tile
+- **name_area** : Name of the corresponding area (e.g. Sentinel-2 tile ID)
 - **epsg**: CRS of the associated Sentinel-2 tile as the EPSG integer.

-They can then be used in the next step to extract Sentinel-2 data at those point locations.
+These datapoints are used in the next step to extract Sentinel-2 data more efficiently.

 The points generated are kept in the CRS of the original vector file.